-The Canadian Society for Exercise Physiology (CSEP) recommends that adults aged 18 or older do at least 150 minutes/week of moderate-to-vigorous intensity exercise, with each session lasting at least 10 minutes.
+The Canadian Society for Exercise Physiology (CSEP) recommends that adults aged 18 or older, who do not have a suspected or diagnosed medical condition, do at least 150 minutes/week of moderate-to-vigorous intensity exercise, with each session lasting at least 10 minutes.
 All adults should also do muscle and bone-strengthening exercises at least twice/week.
-Older adults (65+) with poor mobility should regularly do activities that help to improve balance and prevent falls (e.g., yoga).
+Older adults (65+) with poor mobility should regularly do activities that help to improve balance and prevent falls (e.g., yoga, tai chi).
+Women who are or think they may be pregnant, should check pregnancy guidelines with their doctor.

 Canadian statistics show that most adults don’t meet these requirements, with levels of physical activity decreasing as people age.
-This is a particular problem for people with kids, as children and youth look to adults to model good behaviours; statistics show that only 15% of children (5-11 years) and 5% of youth (12-17 years) meet their recommended level of physical activity (60 minutes/day).
+Further, statistics show that only 15% of children (5-11 years) and 5% of youth (12-17 years) meet their recommended level of physical activity (60 minutes/day).
+As children and youth look to adults for behaviours, engaging children in exercise can be helpful to increase the likelihood that these behaviours will become habits that will continue into adulthood.

 What Do “Moderate” and “Vigorous” Mean?